meslane/NetPong/README.txt

         -Gets slower to respond over time
         -Should move all netcode into one thread

+        -Improved on server side by using select module -Need to fix client
+        -Problem is that server is so much faster, it's overwhelming the client with packets -Keep track of last sent packet and have a timer of some sort

     -Server has a memory leak after implementing non blocking sockets -Seems to happen after closing the first connection -Fixed by adding exception handling